sta/websocket-sharp/README.md

   ...
 };
 ```
-The `e.Message` (`WebSocketSharp.ErrorEventArgs.Message`, its type is `string`) contains the error message, so you operate it.
+`e.Message` (`WebSocketSharp.ErrorEventArgs.Message`, the type of this property is `string`) contains an error message, so you operate this.

 ##### WebSocket.OnClose event #####

-The `WebSocket.OnClose` event occurs when the `WebSocket` connection has been closed.
+A `WebSocket.OnClose` event occurs when the WebSocket connection has been closed.

 ```cs
 ws.OnClose += (sender, e) =>